A Mean Field Games Model for Cryptocurrency Mining: Explicit (CARA utility) and Numerical (CRRA utility) Solutions Analysis

-This shows that the more wealth a miner has, the higher is the reward it receives.
-Miners with lower wealth worry more about ruin, and thus they hash at lower rates or even zero rate.
+as a function of miners' wealths at various times.
+We see that the more wealth a miner has, the higher is their expected profit rate.
+Miners with lower wealth hash at lower rates or even zero rate below $x_{\mathrm{off}}$ introduced in Proposition~\ref{cutoff of the wealth level} below.
 This pattern holds at all times.
-In addition, it is interesting to see that the miners are blocked ($0$ hash rate) around and below wealth level $80$ (see Figure \ref{fig:profitforx}).
-The risk aversion prevents miners with small wealth from participating in the mining game.
-This is summarized by the following lemma.
-Its proof is provided in the appendix. \begin{lemma} For any time $t$ and equilibrium hash rate $\eqmeanhashr_t > 0$, there exists $x_b(t) > 0$ such that zero rate mining is optimal, i.e., $\alpha^*(t, x) = 0$ for $x \leq x_b(t)$. \end{lemma}
+In addition, it is interesting to see that the miners are blockaded ($0$ hash rate) around and below wealth level $77$ (see Figure \ref{fig:profitforx}).
+Their risk aversion prevents miners with small wealth from participating in the mining game.
+This is explained by the following lemma, whose proof is provided in Appendix~\ref{sec:proofs}. \begin{proposition} For any time $t$ and equilibrium hash rate $\eqmeanhashr_t > 0$, there exists a wealth level $x_{\mathrm{off}}(t) > 0$ such that $\alpha^*(t, x) = 0$ for $x \leq x_{\mathrm{off}}(t)$, i.e., the optimal mining rate is zero at wealth levels below $x_{\mathrm{off}}$. \end{proposition}

-Moreover, we calculate the proportion of miners whose wealth is over $100$ and their their share of the instantaneous profits, both of which are shown in Figure \ref{fig:prob_profit_100}.
+To better understand the preferential attachment effect, we compute the proportion of miners whose wealth is over $100$ and their share of the instantaneous profits, both of which are shown in Figure \ref{fig:prob_profit_100}.
 The proportion increases from around $2\%$ to $18\%$, while the share of profits rises from $4\%$ to $41\%$.
 Hence, as time goes by, the wealthy receive an increasingly large share of the profits.

 We have shown ``the rich get richer'' phenomenon in the mining game.
-It is also interesting to see how the price $p$ and competition parameter $M$ affect this phenomenon, as these two are the sources of risk mentioned in Section \ref{explicit solution for exponential utility}.
+It is also interesting to see how the reward $r$ and competition parameter $M$ affect this phenomenon.
 To avoid repetition, we show only the plots at $t = 30$, but a similar pattern is present also at other times.

-A larger price $p$ exacerbates the degree of preferential attachment.
+A larger reward $r$ exacerbates the degree of preferential attachment.
 The density plots in Figure \ref{fig:price effect at 30.} show that those with lower wealth tend to lose money faster when the price is higher.
-At the same time, the density for $x\geq110$ is clearly higher for the larger price in Figure \ref{fig:price effect at 30.} (a)(b)(c).
-Figure \ref{fig:prof30p2345} show the expected instantaneous profit, which leads to the same conclusion.
+At the same time, the density for $x\geq110$ is clearly higher for the larger reward in Figures \ref{fig:price effect at 30.} (a)(b)(c).
+Figure \ref{fig:prof30p2345} shows the expected instantaneous profits \eqref{instprofrate}, which leads to the same conclusion.